JaenalLeeGenMao/ja_al/README.md

 $ npm run tunnel # run in a new tab
 ```

-You will receive a url, for example `https://tbst.localtunnel.me`, that you can share with anyone for as long as your local instance of `lt` remains active.
-Any requests will be routed to your local service at the specified port.
+You will receive a url, for example `https://tbst.localtunnel.me`, that you can share with anyone for as long as your local instance of `lt --port 3000` remains active.
+Any requests will be routed to your local service at the specified port. incase localtunnel failed please use `lt -h http://serverless.social -p 3000`

 ## License